GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 - [Student Guide Template](template-student-guide.md).

 Please copy this template into your hack's root folder, rename it to **README.md**, and customize it for your hack.
+> [!NOTE]
-> **Note** It is a good idea to read through the example markdown in the template to familiarize yourself with the various sections.
+> It is a good idea to read through the example markdown in the template to familiarize yourself with the various sections.
 The sections marked as "(Optional)" do **NOT** need to be in your Student Guide if you don't have content for those sections.

 ## Challenge Design